sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 [![Architecture diagram](diagrams/architecture.svg)](https://raw.githubusercontent.com/sourcegraph/sourcegraph/main/doc/dev/background-information/insights/diagrams/architecture.svg)

-## Deployment Status
-Code Insights backend is currently disabled on `sourcegraph.com` until solutions can be built to address the large indexed repo count.
+NOTE: this architecture diagram is outdated at the time of writing in July 2022 and does not reflect the current state of Code Insights.

 ## Feature Flags
 Code Insights ships with an "escape hatch" feature flag that will completely disable the dependency on the Code Insights DB (named `codeinsights-db`).
 This feature flag is implemented as an environment variable that if set true `DISABLE_CODE_INSIGHTS=true` will disable the dependency and will not start the Code Insights background workers or GraphQL resolvers.
 This variable must be set on both the `worker` and `frontend` services to remove the dependency.
 If the flag is not set on both services, the `codeinsights-db` dependency will be required.

-Implementation of this environment variable can be found in the [`frontend`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/enterprise/internal/insights/insights.go#L43) and [`worker`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/enterprise/internal/insights/background/background.go#L30) services.
+Implementation of this environment variable can be found in the [`frontend`](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+file:enterprise/internal/insights/insights.go+DISABLE_CODE_INSIGHTS+&patternType=lucky) and [`worker`](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+file:enterprise/internal/insights/background+DISABLE_CODE_INSIGHTS+&patternType=lucky) services.

 This flag should be used judiciously and should generally be considered a last resort for Sourcegraph installations that need to disable Code Insights or remove the database dependency.

 With version 3.31 this flag has moved from the `repo-updater` service to the `worker` service.

 ### Sourcegraph Setting
-Code Insights is currently enabled by default on customer instances 3.32 and later, but can be disabled from appearing in the UI by setting this flag to false.
+Code Insights is currently enabled by default on customer instances 3.32 and later, but can be disabled from appearing in the UI by setting this flag to false, either per-user config (`/users/your_username/settings`) or on site admin global settings (`/site-admin/global-settings`).

 ```json
   "experimentalFeatures": {